 Severe Weather Awareness Week continues today with a closer look at flood and flash flood safety.
 Alabama residents fall victim to these dangerous phenomena each year.
-General river flooding occurs when heavy rains and runoff fill river basins with too much water too quickly.
+General river flooding occurs when heavy rains and runoff fill river basins with water too quickly.
 Flash floods occur suddenly and usually within hours of excessive localized heavy rainfall.
-These flash floods can become raging torrents, ripping through neighborhoods, streets or valleys, destroying whatever is in their path.
+Flash floods can become raging torrents, ripping through neighborhoods, streets or valleys, destroying whatever is in their path.

-When conditions look favorable for flash flooding, the National Weather Service will issue a flood watch, highlighting flash flood potential in and around the specified area, which usually covers several counties.
+When conditions look favorable for flash flooding, the National Weather Service will issue a Flood Watch, highlighting flash flood potential in and around the specified area.
+A Watch usually encompasses several counties.
 This is the time to start thinking about your plan of action if water begins to rise or a flash flood warning is issued.

 Here are some flood and flash flood safety rules...

-During periods of heavy rains, stay away from known flood areas such as stream beds, drainage ditches and culverts.
+During periods of heavy rains, stay away from known flood prone areas such as stream beds, drainage ditches and culverts.
+Heavy rain should be a signal to alerting you to the possibility of dangerous flood conditions.
 Move to higher ground if flooding threatens your area.
-Heavy rain should be a signal to alerting you to the possibility of dangerous flood conditions.
 If you live or work in known flood prone areas, remain alert during periods of heavy rain.

 Never drive your car into water of unknown depth.
 Most flash flood deaths occur when people drive their vehicles into flood waters.
-Just remember, turn around don't drown.
+Remember: Turn Around Don't Drown!!
 If your vehicle stalls, abandon it immediately and seek higher ground.
-Flood water may rise very quickly and could cover the vehicle and sweep it away.
+Flood water may rise quickly, cover the vehicle and sweep it away.
 Be especially cautious at night as it is harder to recognize flood dangers.